The Bone Collector

 Is it any good?

-Directed by Phillip Boyce (Clear and Present Danger, Dead Calm), THE BONE COLLECTOR feels like a franchise that never got off the ground; you can sense the studio executives setting things in place for a series of Rhyme/Donaghy films, but that never happened.
-Still, even as a done-in-one-individual-installment, The Bone Collector is a relatively satisfying thriller elevated by the charm and skill of both Washington and Jolie.
+THE BONE COLLECTOR is diverting enough, though it feels like a franchise that never got off the ground.
+You can sense the studio executives setting things in place for a series of Rhyme/Donaghy films, but that never happened.
+Still, even as a done-in-one-individual-installment, this is a relatively satisfying thriller elevated by the charm and skill of both Washington and Jolie.
 Confined to a bed, Washington manages to make the act of thinking dynamic and dramatic; even though she's out in the world, Jolie makes Donaghy's inner life come through.

 Families can talk about...